 Soare, the owner and mastermind behind Anastasia Beverly Hills brow products and a chain of brow bars inside Nordstrom stores across the country, was one of the first celebrity estheticians to focus solely on eyebrows.
 She shapes the arches of Penelope Cruz, Oprah, Mary-Kate and Ashley Olsen, Madonna, Sharon Stone, and Naomi Campbell, and more, and has developed some of the best-selling brow products in the market.

-We sat down with Soare to uncover her best tips for fuller, more flattering arches, from the right way to apply product, to the best route to plucking at home.
+We sat down with Soare to uncover her best tips for fuller, more flattering arches, from the right way to apply the products, to the best route to plucking at home.

 Click through our slideshow for all her eyebrow tips and tricks!